“There are so many beaches to choose from I can’t decide where to stay to stay in Goa. How do I find the best beach in Goa for my trip?’

-It's an impossible question to answer really because each beach in Goa has a different vibe and attracts a different kind of traveller, it's just a case of finding the best beach in Goa for you…
+Well, it’s an impossible question to answer because each beach in Goa has a different vibe and attracts a different kind of traveller.
+It’s just a case of finding the best beach in Goa for you…

-One of the best things about Goa is that there is something here for everyone and you really can have it all in Goa – from luxury resorts to package holiday hotels to backpacker beach huts, serene yoga retreats to wild all night trance parties and spicy Goan curries to fine dining European cuisine.
+One of the best things about Goa is that there is something here for everyone and you really can have it all in Goa – from luxury resorts and package holiday hotels, to beach huts and sociable backpacker hostels.

 Pin Me! 🙂

 Which is better?
-North Goa or South Goa
+North Goa’s Beaches or South Goa’s Beaches

-One of the first things to decide when planning your trip to Goa is whether you want to stay in North Goa or South Goa.
+One of the first things to decide when planning your trip and thinking about where to stay in Goa is whether you want to stay in North Goa or South Goa.